alextibor/wazuh-fortigate-rules-decoders/README.md

    systemctl restart wazuh-manager
    ```

 I am working hard on that to improve and expand the functionalities.
-Leave a star and follow this repo.
+Leave a star and follow this repo for updates.